Aristotle's famous and fateful definition of time reads:

 One of the two most promising approaches to the long-sought-for theories of quantum gravity, along with string theory, is loop quantum gravity associated with the names Carlo Rovelli, Lee Smolin and Abhay Ashtekar .
 In his most enlightening 2004 book, Quantum Gravity Rovelli commendably provides many philosophical side-reflections, including on meanings of time.
-Apart from the first meaning, the "time of natural language" with its "existence of memory and expectations", all the other meanings of time listed up to the penultimate one -- including "time-with-a present, ... thermodynamical....
-Newtonian ...special relativistic ... cosmological... proper... clock... parameter time" (p.60) -- are one-dimensional.
+Apart from the first meaning, the "time of natural language" with its "existence of memory and expectations", all the other meanings of time listed up to the penultimate one — including "time-with-a present, ... thermodynamical....
+Newtonian ...special relativistic ... cosmological... proper... clock... parameter time" (p.60) — are one-dimensionally linear.

-With the identification of 4D space-time with the gravitational field in loop quantum gravity, the former vanishes and along with it parametric time with respect to which all motion in the electromagnetic and gravitational fields is infinitesimally or discretely differentated -- in favour of a covariance in changed measurements in measuring instruments, including clocks.
+With the identification of 4D space-time with the gravitational field in loop quantum gravity, the former vanishes and along with it parametric time with respect to which all motion in the electromagnetic and gravitational fields is infinitesimally or discretely differentiated — in favour of a covariance in changed measurements in measuring instruments, including clocks.
 Time becomes just another measurement read off an experimental apparatus and thus surreptitiously remains counted clock-time.

 Since Rovelli does not tell us anything about a deeper conception of time, let's provide the answer, which can come from a serious engagement with and critique of Heidegger's thinking.
-This "fundamental notion of time" is hidden in the "before and after" in Aristotle's definition, which he nowhere explicates Before and after name two dimensions of ecstatic (Latin meaning literally out-standing) time to which, along with the now of the third dimension, the present, human existence is exposed.
+This "fundamental notion of time" is hidden in the "before and after" in Aristotle's definition, which he nowhere explicates Before and after name two dimensions of ecstatic (Latin meaning literally out-standing) time to which, along with the now of the third dimension, the present, into which human existence stands out.
 Only through belonging to this three-dimensionally stretched time are we humans human beings who understand the world with our minds.
-Time and mind are identical in a hemreneutic cast as time-mind.
+Time and mind are identical in a hermeneutic cast as time-mind.
 'Was' and 'will be' no longer name dimensions in which entities do not exist, but in which they presence and 'are' in two distinctive modes of absence.
-Absence is itself a mode of presence in which entities that purportedly 'are not' exist, that is. are -- for the human mind.
+Absence is itself a mode of presence in which entities that purportedly 'are not' exist, that is. are — for the human mind.

 This 3D time is genuinely three-dimensional, that is, not one-dimensionally linear and thus confined to a notion of succession.
 Hence events occur to the human mind with maximum degrees of freedom in which the three temporal dimensions remain continually and 'simultaneously' open to mental leaps.
 Being mental and thus non-physical, such leaps are not subject to the relativistic absolute limit of the speed of light.